lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Interfaces/ResourceHasTagApiInterface/insertResourceHasTags.md

-ResourceHasTagApiInterface::insertResourceHasTags — Inserts the given resourceHasTag rows in the database.
+ResourceHasTagApiInterface::insertResourceHasTags — Inserts the given resource has tag rows in the database.